Argonaut-PS1-Reverse/Stratigise/doc/Croc1/Stored bytecode format.md

 You can find this example right at the start of `CROC.BIN`.

 To see a list of opcodes throughout various versions of *Croc: Legend of the Gobbos*, see [Opcodes.md](Opcodes.md).

+## Loading

+Strats are loaded in `SolveAllStrats` and `PreLoadStrats` in the PSX EU demo.

+Once you have function names, search for `FCRead(void *buffer, size_t size)` on PSX and for `BrFileRead(void *buffer, size_t size, int count, void *file)` on PC, then see the incoming function calls.
+Some will be for strat loading.
+(Tip: This is also a good way to see how exactly any file format loads into the game.)

 ## Todo